...

 Evaluating the Second Article

-The inspection results of the second article are evaluated.
-If no defects are found, or if the defects are within the acceptable range, the product is considered ready for mass production.
+The second article’s inspection results are evaluated.
+If no defects are found or if the defects are within the acceptable range, the product is considered ready for mass production.

-• Approval for Mass Production: The product, now having passed the FAI, is ready for mass production.
-The manufacturing process, now optimized and free of defects, is set to produce quality products consistently.
+• Approval for Mass Production: The product has passed the FAI and is ready for mass production.
+The manufacturing process, now optimized and free of defects, is set to consistently produce quality products.

 Stepping Ahead with Prolean’s On-demand Manufacturing Services